 Where an individual is assessed to not have the capacity and all reasonable options have been explored to support them to make a decision independently, a decision must be made on their behalf.
+These decisions might be made by family members, advocates or healthcare professionals.
 The Mental Capacity Act 2005 legislates that any such decision must be made in the individual’s best interests.

 Advance Care Planning is a system that allows individuals to make decisions about their future care provision whilst they still have the mental capacity to do so.
 This is often used with individuals that are diagnosed with dementia as it is a realistic possibility that they will lose the capacity to make decisions in the future, and so they can ensure that their voice is still heard if this happens.